kon-ham/kon-ham.github.io/index.md

  - **KnewHarvest** is a web-application that tracks a user's plant crops from seed to harvest.
 Authors of this application work closely in collaboration with end-user by implementing Agile methodology.
 MVP and sprint runs are utilized.
 End-user provides feedback with each sprint-run.
 Features are built incrementally.

     This project is a practice in building an application in which goals and final deadlines are unknown.
 The authors of this application build small, iteratively, and collaboratively.
+Deliberate practice in async communications for standups and check-ins.
+Project board utilized to track user stories as well as progress of tasks and features.

     Check out the current status of this application [here](https://github.com/wdk3)!